Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn orthopedic denials quickly.

 “Orthopedic practices generate revenue from three sources — surgical procedures, in-office physical medicine, and DME.
-Most practices optimize the surgical coding but leave the other two revenue streams significantly underbilled.”
+Most practices tune the surgical coding but leave the other two revenue streams significantly underbilled.”

 MedPrecision Billing Team